lcvriend/wc-multi-selector/README.md

 `selectedValues`      | All selected values as array `selectedLabels`      | All selected labels as array `selectedLeastNested` | All selected groups and labels that are least nested

+The component dispatches a `change` event whenever an option is (de)selected.

 ## Data
 ### Load from JSON